 Yard waste, bulky trash, and construction debris cannot be collected with household garbage and recycling by CWS.
 Also, do not dispose of medical waste, auto parts (antifreeze, batteries, tires, etc.), or hazardous waste (motor oil, paint, compact fluorescent light bulbs, lead-acid batteries, drain and oven cleaners, pesticides, etc.) in household garbage.

 Some areas of our community are known for bear activity.
 To minimize the chance that bears will get into garbage or become a problem, keep cans tightly closed or stored in a secure area, and avoid putting out the night before pick-up.

 Garbage and recycling will not be collected on Thanksgiving, Christmas, and New Year’s Day.
 If one of these holidays falls on a normal collection day, service will be suspended and will resume the following day, pushing back collection one day.
 For example, if a holiday occurs on Monday, Monday collection will occur on Tuesday.

 Contact the Lake Junaluska Public Works Office if you wish to report a missed collection, have questions about collection schedules, or items that can be disposed of with household garbage and recycling.

-Lake Junaluska Public Works collects yard debris year-around, including leaves, brush and grass clippings.
+Lake Junaluska Public Works collects yard debris year-round, including leaves, brush, and grass clippings.
 In the fall and early spring, the leaf truck drives a regular route through the community, vacuuming leaf piles as they are found or as work orders are submitted.
-During other times of year, bagged leaves can be collected.
+During other times of the year, bagged leaves can be collected.
 Bagged grass clippings are also collected throughout the year.

 Contact the Lake Junaluska Public Works Office if you wish to request a work order for pickup.